Mentorship and Professional Development

 The BC Games Coach Mentorship Program is a partnership between viaSport and the BC Games Society.
 It is designed to assist coaches in enhancing and developing their coaching skills in pursuit of coaching certification.

-Participants in the program will receive access to two educational webinars, full accreditation as coaches for their sport and zone at the BC Games, travel to/from, as well as meals and accommodation at the BC Games and up to 5 NCCP Professional Development points towards maintaining their NCCP Certification.
+Participants in the program will receive access to educational opportunities, full accreditation as team staff at the BC Games, travel and accommodation at the BC Games and professional development opportunities for both the mentor and the apprentice.

 Coaches interested in serving as a mentor coach, as well as those interested in being an apprentice, should contact their Provincial Sport Organization (PSO).
 Applications are submitted by PSOs and PSOs may be able to assist with matching apprentices and mentors.